Skip to main navigation Skip to main content

 Public Policy|Southampton

-University of Southampton researchers are producing or contributing to a variety of policy briefs on issues related to culture and creativity.
+University of Southampton researchers are producing and contributing to various policy briefs on issues involving culture and creativity.
 Read more about their work below.

 Creativity and Carbon

-Creativity and Carbon: Creating a Toolkit for Exploring the Environmental Impact of Cultural and Creative Authentic Assessment
+Creativity & Carbon: Exploring Environmental Impact of Cultural & Creative Assessment

-Explore Creativity & Carbon: a toolkit-driven investigation into how we can measure and reflect on the environmental footprint of creative, authentic assessments.
-From reviewing carbon calculators to prototyping a bespoke model with students and faculty, this project bridges sustainability and pedagogy in the cultural and creative sectors.
+Explore a toolkit-driven investigation into how we can measure and reflect on the environmental footprint of creative, authentic assessments.
+From reviewing carbon calculators to prototyping a bespoke model, this project bridges sustainability and pedagogy in cultural and creative sectors.

 The Affects of Funding in the Arts